aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

   std::vector<int> vec3{42, 42, 42, 42, 42, 42, 42, 42, 42, 42};
   ```

-The second approach is preferred in this case, because it fits the purpose here: a pre-determined number of elements, each with the same value.
+The second approach is preferred in this case, because it fits the purpose here - a given number of elements, each with the same value.

 ### Exercise 3.20